 Xykon: Gosh, minions, don't let any of those big scary adventurers touch my poor little gate, located to my left with significantly less guards than the rest of the room.
 Just a touch would destroy it.
 Wink, wink.

 Redcloak: Sir, I hardly think that is going to accomplish anything.

 Redcloak: Sir, you actually said the words, "wink, wink."
 I mean—

 Strong Bad parodies this on Homestar Runner.
 While showcasing the pros (and cons) of shapeshifting, his shapeshifting is accompanied by him loudly blurting out, "DWAYNE!!"
-In Teen Girl Squad, a comic he made about four unlucky teen girls, he also tends to narrate the sound effects like "Arrow'd!" or "Punt!"
+In Teen Girl Squad, he also tends to narrate the sound effects like "Arrow'd!" or "Punt!"

 Similar case in Once upon a Time in Mexico - they ran out of 'real' gun props, decided to use fake ones with the gunshots and muzzle flash added in post-production, and Antonio Banderas messed up a take or two by going "pchoo pchoo pchoo" while he mimed firing them.

 Internet phrases (such as lol, rofl, and lmao) do this because of the lack of sound between two typing parties.
 Add a webcam to the chat and Hilarity Ensues as you are torn between typing out that you laughed at a joke when your conversation buddy clearly sees that you merely huffed.
 Or didn't even crack a smile.
 This leads to amusing anecdotes when people who are used to being online start saying things like "burb" (brb) when going on break at work.